Evaluate and/or summarize ROC or PR curves for feature rankings, ranked by p-value.

 A character string identifying the column in

-with the estimated p-values data.
-Each element in this column should be an array of lengthp
+fit_resultswith the estimated p-values data.
+Each element in this column should be an array of lengthp, wherepis the number of features and the feature order aligns with that oftruth_col.- group_cols

 Either "ROC" or "PR" indicating whether to evaluate the ROC or Precision-Recall curve.